Helping CIOs Prepare for the Workplace of the Future, Today

 Five Key Tips for Improving Productivity within Your Workplace Today

-2. Establish current collaboration usage and combine this with a strategy to address issues (such as the availability and type of tools, adoption programmes, or workflows), team-collaboration can improve with training - at home, on the go, in a small huddle space, or larger meeting room.
+2. Establish current collaboration usage and combine this with a strategy to address issues (such as the availability and type of tools, adoption programs, or workflows), team-collaboration can improve with training - at home, on the go, in a small huddle space, or larger meeting room.

 3. Choose a solution that is easy to use.
 Video collaboration adoption requires systems to be easy to use and manage, while delivering a consistent, great experience anywhere, and on any platform.